Thomas' Legion

 Thomas' Legion, also known as Thomas' Legion of Cherokee Indians and Highlanders, Thomas' Legion of Indians and Highlanders, and the 69th North Carolina Regiment, was a unit of the Confederate Army in the American Civil War.
 The formation was organized in 1862 by William Holland Thomas and fought in the last skirmish of the war in North Carolina before surrendering in May 1865.

 The regiment was unusual in several respects.
-Thomas, the only white chief of the Cherokee Indians, recruited a sizable number of Cherokees.
+Thomas, an adopted Cherokee and agent for the Eastern Cherokees, recruited a sizable number of Cherokees.
 In addition, like a few other Civil War formations, it was a true legion, that is a combined arms unit, consisting of infantry, cavalry, and artillery.

 William Holland Thomas actively promoted the idea of having Cherokees fight for the Confederacy.
 In 1862, he organized 200 Cherokee Indians in North Carolina as the Junaluska Zouaves, named after Chief Junaluska; by April, he had raised the North Carolina Cherokee Battalion.
 His petition to recruit additional Cherokees and whites was approved by Confederate authorities and he was authorized to raise a legion.

 It was officially organized on September 27, 1862, at Knoxville, Tennessee, with recruits coming primarily from western North Carolina and eastern Tennessee.
 The unit, under the command of newly elected Colonel William Holland Thomas, initially comprised 1125 men in an infantry regiment and a cavalry battalion.
 The infantry was organized into ten companies, two Cherokee (Companies A and B) and eight white (C-I, K), and became known as Love's Regiment, under Lieutenant Colonel James R. Love II.
 Walker's Battalion was raised in Cherokee County, North Carolina by William Stringfield and led by Lieutenant Colonel William C. Walker.
 The third element was the Cherokee Battalion, made up of 400 Cherokees.
 John T. Levi's Light Artillery Battery was added on April 1, 1863.